csaybar/ForesToolboxRS/README.md

 For any work you will submit, credits from this algorithm must be given to:

-Tarazona, Y., Mantas, V.M., Pereira, A.J.S.C.
+[Tarazona, Y., Mantas, V.M., Pereira, A.J.S.C.
 (2018).
 Improving tropical deforestation detection through using photosynthetic vegetation time series – (PVts-β).
-Ecological Indicators, 94, 367–379.
+Ecological Indicators, 94, 367–379.](https://doi.org/10.1016/j.ecolind.2018.07.012)

+# Getting Started